javiervela/javiervela.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student in 💻 Computer Science at Worcester Polytechnic Institute (WPI), where I research ⚛️ Distributed Quantum Computing and Quantum Cloud technologies.
+I'm a PhD Student in Computer Science at Worcester Polytechnic Institute (WPI), where I research **Distributed Quantum Computing and Quantum Cloud** technologies.

-I have a background in Computer Science and Engineering, blending industry experience in DevSecOps and ☁️ cloud environments with academic research in 🧠 NLP and LLMs.
-At the 🏔️ Pyrenean Institute of Ecology (IPE-CSIC), I applied these methods to extract structured information from 🌍 climate-related news.
-I have completed a Master's in Artificial Intelligence Research with a specialization in 📊 Data Science.
+I have a background in Computer Science and Engineering, blending industry experience in DevSecOps and cloud environments with academic research in NLP and LLMs.
+At the Pyrenean Institute of Ecology (IPE-CSIC), I applied these methods to extract structured information from climate-related news.
+I have completed a Master's in Artificial Intelligence Research with a specialization in Data Science.

-Outside of research, I like to stay active by 🏃‍♂️ exercising regularly, playing ♟️ chess, exploring new technologies, and spending time 🌳 outdoors with friends, especially when it leads to good conversations.
+Outside of research, I like to stay active by exercising regularly, playing chess, exploring new technologies, and spending time outdoors with friends, especially when it leads to good conversations.

 ## Recent Updates